 Some options include:

 The PATH Program (Partnerships for Access to Higher Education)

-A partnership with nonprofit organizations that offer scholarships to needy students.
+PATH is a partnership with nonprofit organizations that offer scholarships to needy students.
 These scholarships have the potential to be matched by PHEAA on a dollar-for-dollar basis.
 Visit http://www.pheaa.org for a list of participating partners.

 Postsecondary Educational Gratuity Program